"Life is really simple, but we insist on making it complicated."

 3. Honor Your Incarnation: Don’t compare yourself to anyone else; your journey is unique and beyond comparison.

-4. Observe Your Mind and Quiet Your Fears: Everything you fear is an invention of the mind.
+4. Self-knowledge Annihilates Fear: Everything you fear is an invention of the mind.
 Your fears, your frustrations, your doubts, only exist because you think about them.
 By observing without engaging, you can bring peace to these thoughts.

-5. Seek Knowledge at the Source: Don’t hesitate to ask questions, but also trust your ability to find answers on your own.
+5. Seek Wisdom at the Source: Don’t hesitate to ask questions, but also trust your ability to find answers on your own.
 Seek insight from original, reliable sources rather than secondhand interpretations.

 You’ll be surprised at how you’ll find answers to the majority of your questions.

-6. Learning from Experience: Don’t be afraid to make mistakes.
+6. Learn from Experience: Don’t be afraid to make mistakes.
 There are no mistakes, everything is a learning or growing opportunity.
 Don’t fear or resist them.

 There will be times when you succeed and there will be times when you fail, and both are equally important.
 Failure provides you the proper perspective on what works.
 It helps you to see what went wrong and eliminate the possibility that you repeat the same mistakes.